lemont037/GraduationDisciplinesCodes/README.md

 Organization
 ============

-This repository is organizeded by Disciplines and by Classes's days.
+This repository is organizeded by Disciplines and Classes's days.
 So, for exemple, At the folder:

                                    //TechniquesProgramming-I/21.02